microsoft/cloudsqlworkshop/cloudsqlworkshop/07_Deploy_Manage_Optimize_AzureSQLDB/readme.md

 ### Use Azure Data Studio with Azure SQL Database

-Let's use a tool that may not be as familiar to many called Azure Data Studio to connect to Azure SQL Database.
+Let's use a tool that you may not be as familiar with called Azure Data Studio (ADS) to connect to Azure SQL Database.

 #### Connect with Azure Data Studio